michaelchughes/michaelchughes.com/content/pages/Bio.md

 My name is Michael C. Hughes, but everybody calls me Mike.

+I’m now a post-doctoral researcher at Harvard, in Cambridge, MA.
-I’m a PhD student studying computer science at Brown University.
+Previously, I did my PhD in computer science at Brown University in Providence, RI.
+Before that, I did my undergraduate degree at <a href="http://www.olin.edu">Olin College of Engineering</a>, in Needham, MA.

+I'm originally from Billings, Montana.

 ## Life Outside the Lab